Lordszynencja/Charter/README.md

   <summary>TODO</summary>

 new features:
-- add RW/play/stop/FF buttons on GUI
+- ctrl + rclick to split hand shape
+- improve lyric tapping
+- option to add/remove audio at the end of the song
+- octave up low pass option
+- ER options for bonus rhythm
+- more validations
 - straightening beats when anchor is removed
-- option to disable warnings
 - vocal notes creation/deletion revamp
 - preview of beats' movements when dragging them
 - ability to shift all further beats